luapower/website/www/md/luajit-notes.md

   composition.
-  * multiplications and additions are cheaper than memory access, so storing the results of these operations in temporary variables might actually harm performance.
+  * multiplications and additions are cheaper than memory access, so storing the results of these operations in temporary variables might actually harm performance (registers still don't grow on trees).
   * there's no difference between using if/else and using and/or expressions -- they generate the same pipeline-trashing branch code (so avoid non-constant and/or in tight loops).
-  * divisions are 4x slower than multiplications on x86, so when dividing by a constant, it helps turning `x / c` into `x * (1 / c)` since the constant expression is folded -- LuaJIT seems to do this already for power-of-2 constants where the semantics are equivalent. (are they?)
+  * divisions are 4x slower than multiplications on x86, so when dividing by a constant, it helps turning `x / c` into `x * (1 / c)` since the constant expression is folded -- LuaJIT does this already for power-of-2 constants where the semantics are equivalent.
   * the `%` operator is slow (it's implemented in terms of `math.floor()` and division) and really kills hot loops; `math.fmod()` is even slower;
   I don't have a solution for this (except for `x % 2^n` which can be made with bit ops).
+  * __newindex and __index must check the hash part of the table if that's not empty, so it's best to avoid adding keys on the hash part of an array that uses these metamethods.
+  * pointers and int64 are allocated on the heap unless sunk by allocation sinking, but that requires a small and predictable code path between pointer creation and usage, so APIs should accept and return a (base-pointer, offset) pair instead of creating a new pointer with pointer + offset and passing that around.

 > These are assumptions that I use throughout my code, so if any of them are wrong, please correct me.